vp655/RavensRoutePackage/README.md

 - Backend-related errors when calling animate_play_from_row.

 Cause:
 Often due to matplotlib version or backend issues.
+Package not compatible with matplotlib versions >= 3.9.

 Fix:
 The package has been tested with matplotlib==3.8.2 and pillow==10.1.0.
 To enforce these versions, run: